jlfenerich/HSL-Processo-Seletivo/README.md

 │
 ├── references                  <- Data dictionaries, manuals, and all other explanatory materials.
 │
+├── sql_scripts
-├── sql_scripts                 <- Generated analysis as HTML, PDF, LaTeX, etc.
+│   ├── 0_CreateDatabase.sql    <- Generated analysis as HTML, PDF, LaTeX, etc.
+│   ├── 1_CreateTable.sql
+│   ├── 2_Insert.sql
+│   ├── 3_Perguntas.sql
+│   ├── InsertCSVtoTempTABLE.sql
-│   └── 0_CreateDatabase.sql    <- Generated graphics and figures to be used in reporting
+│   └── TempObjetivos-CD.sql         <- Generated graphics and figures to be used in reporting
 │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`